 How To Practice For Case Interviews

 The most important resource in your Case Interview preparation is going to be working with quality practice cases.
 There is a huge selection of these available, so you’ll want to be sure you take your practice cases from a trusted source.
 Many consulting firms offer some sample cases for free on their websites.
 Real, past case interview problems, as well as expert-designed practice cases, are also available from trusted consulting education companies like yours truly.

 Choose A Variety Of Practice Cases

 The practice cases you use should represent a variety of different case interview problem types.
 This should include add capacity cases, investment cases, math problems, new products, improve profitability cases, new business cases, business expansion cases, market sizing cases, and many others.
 This way you’ll be sure that you’re prepared for whatever kind of scenario you face in your actual case interview, whether it be with Bain, BCG, McKinsey, Deloitte, or a top boutique like Advancy or L.E.K.

 Practice Working With Different Frameworks

-The practice case literature comes in many shapes and sizes, from video demonstrations to physical anthologies of practice cases, to electronic case banks.
+Practice cases come in many shapes and sizes, from video demonstrations to physical books of practice cases, to electronic case banks.
 You’ll probably find that electronic practice case libraries offer the most workability, but it can be good to explore other sources too.
 Different people have different learning styles and having a well-rounded practice regimen can make you a well-rounded interviewee.

 How To Practice For A Bain Case Interview

 If you’re looking to land a job at a world-class management consulting firm, Bain is sure to be on your list.
 But Bain has some unique criteria by which it judges its applicants.
 Let’s take a closer look at what you should focus on in your Bain case interview practice.
-In terms of structure, Bain applicants typically go through up to four rounds of interviews before being hired.
+In terms of structure, Bain applicants can go through up to four rounds of interviews before being hired.
 Some early rounds may involve written case problems before applicants move on to a case interview with one or two interviewers.
 These interviews get more interactive and gradually involve more challenges, complexities, and interruptions from the Bain interviewers.